 PREREQUISITE: EDUU 575

 This course examines the behavioral, developmental, and blended approaches in understanding and modifying the behaviors of autistic students.
 Candidates will be given an extensive set of skills in assessing, developing, and implementing behavioral interventions in the classroom.
 The use of Functional Analysis, Applied Behavior Analysis, and Functional Behavior Assessment techniques will be explored.
-Each Candidate is required to complete 20 hours of supervised field experience specific to her/his area of study.
-This course may be taken in partial completion of an Autism Certificate, Autism, added Authorization, and/or the Master of Arts in Special Education, emphasis in Autism.
+Each Candidate is required to complete 5 hours of observation of a child with autism.
+This course may be taken in partial completion of an Autism Certificate, Autism Certificate, Autism, added Authorization, and/or the Master of Arts in Special Education, emphasis in Autism.

 PREREQUISITES: EDUU 575 and EDUU 675

 This course covers the evaluation of learning needs for the student with autism spectrum disorder, with an emphasis on resources and best practices for addressing academic issues at all functional levels.
 Additionally, the course will include guidelines for using a variety of assessment tools to design IEP goals, modifications and adaptations, and classroom strategies.
-Particular attention will be paid to the needs of students with Asperger's Syndrome general education settings.
-Each Candidate is required to complete 20 hours of supervised field experience specific to his/her area of study.
+Particular attention will be paid to the needs of students with Asperger’s Syndrome general education settings.
+Each Candidate is required to complete 5 hours of observation of a child with autism.
 This course may be taken in partial completion of an Autism Certificate, Autism, added Authorization, and/or the Master of Arts in Special Education, emphasis in Autism.